kwijatkowski/fetch-binance-prices/README.md

 # Running on the cloud

-Project is ready to be run as an Azure Function.
+Project is ready to be run as an Azure Functions.
 All you need to do is to deploy it.
-I found it easy to do using Azure Functions extension for Visual Studio Code
+I found it easy to do using Azure Functions extension for Visual Studio Code.
+Each funciton is stored in 'updateBinancePrices{timeframe}' directory and will be executed independently, therefore separate configuration files are provided.